Photon-HDF5/photon-hdf5/docs/phdata.rst

   *nanotimes* array of (usually sub-ns resolution) photon arrival times respect to a laser pulse (like in TCSPC measurements).

+- **excitation_wavelengths**: (array of floats) list of excitation wavelengths (center wavelength if broad-band) in increasing order.
+Units are in *meters*.

 - **excitation_cw**: (array of booleans) for each excitation source, this field indicates whether it is continuous wave (CW), *True*, or pulsed, *False*.
   The order of excitation sources is the same as in ``excitation_wavelengths`` and it is in increasing order of wavelengths.

-- **excitation_wavelengths**: (array of floats) list of excitation wavelengths (center wavelength if braod-band) in increasing order.
-Units are in *meters*.

-The following fields are optional and not all all them are relevant for a particular experimental configuration.
-If not-relevant these field should be omitted.
+The following fields are optional and not necessarly relevant for each particular experiment.
+If not-relevant these fields are omitted.

 - **excitation_polarizations**: (arrays of floats) list of polarization angles (in degrees) for each excitation source.
   The order of excitation sources is the same as in ``excitation_wavelengths`` and it is in increasing order of wavelengths.

+- **excitation_powers**: (array of floats) excitation power in *Watts* for each excitation source.

 - **detection_wavelengths**: (arrays of floats) reference wavelengths (in *meters*) for each detection spectral band.